Fedox-die-Ente/TimoCloudButWithMoreFeatures/README.md

 ## Support

-For support, please join our [Discord](https://discord.gg/RTNn4SE).
+For support, please join our [Discord](https://discord.gg/RTNn4SE).<br>Please note that the support is probably not available for my fork.
+I dont provide support for the original TimoCloud project, but I will try to help you with my fork if you have any questions.